On Identifying Significant Edges in Graphical Models of Molecular Networks: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the BBSRC \& Technology Board grant TS/I002170/1 (Marco Scutari) and the National Library of Medicine grant R03LM008853 (Radhakrishnan Nagarajan).
+This work was supported by the UK Technology Strategy Board (TSB) and Biotechnology \& Biological Sciences Research Council (BBSRC), grant TS/I002170/1 (Marco Scutari) and the National Library of Medicine, grant R03LM008853 (Radhakrishnan Nagarajan).
 Marco Scutari would also like to thank Adriana Brogini for proofreading the paper and providing useful suggestions.